Cwmbran: Rail

 Cwmbran railway station is served by trains on the Welsh Marches Line, with through trains south to Newport and Cardiff.
 Northbound local trains serve Pontypool and Abergavenny, and longer distance services run to Hereford, Shrewsbury, Wrexham, Crewe, Holyhead and Manchester.
 The station was not opened until 1986, as one of the last acts of the Cwmbran New Town Development Board.

 Until then, Cwmbran had had no train service for 24 years.
 Historically Cwmbran was served by two lines and several local stations.
 The first line was built by the Monmouthshire Railway and Canal Company and opened in 1852.
 Much of its route is now under Cwmbran Drive, the A4051.
 The line that is still in use was opened by the Pontypool, Caerleon and Newport Railway in 1874.

 Bus

 The town has a comprehensive local bus service from Cwmbran bus station.

-Newport Bus operate their 29B and 24X services from Newport bus station at Friars Walk shopping centre to Cwmbran bus station, with frequency varying from every 15 minutes, every 30 minutes, and at off peak times every hour.

-Stagecoach South Wales operate the majority of services at Cwmbran, including routes from the valleys including Blaenavon, Abergavenny, Paris, Pontypool, Blackwood, Varteg, and Hereford, travelling through to the South to Cardiff and Newport.
+Newport Bus operate their 29 & 29A Services from Newport bus station at Friars Walk shopping centre to Cwmbran bus station via Caerleon, Ponthir, Llanfrecha and The Grange University Hospital, With a frequency of 1 bus per hour on both services which in turn has a 30 minute frequency between both services.
+Stagecoach South Wales operate the majority of services at Cwmbran, including routes from the valleys including Blaenavon, Abergavenny, Pontypool, Blackwood, Varteg, and Hereford, travelling through to the South to Cardiff and Newport.

-In early 2019 Stagecoach updated their fleet when they introduced newer model Gold Optare Solo buses for routes 1, 2, 5b/c, 6, 7 and 24.
+In early 2019, Stagecoach updated their fleet when they introduced newer model Gold Optare Solo buses for routes 1, 2, 5b/c, 6, 7 and 24.
 The X24 route to Newport Friars Walk and Blaenavon was upgraded to Stagecoach Gold in 2014.
+However this has come to an end with the new 'Stagecoach Corporate' livery taking over as the standard livery for Stagecoach South Wales.